soeren-kirchner/project2-reacher/report.md

 ![](ou.png)

 ## Normal Noise
 reaches a score of score mean of 30 after 43 episodes and stayed after 45 episodes above this value.
-I think it is a good result too and very similir to the first one.
+I think it is a good result too and very similar to the first one.
 ![](normal.png)

 ## Adaptive Parameter Noise